Love-and-Tolerance/Love-and-Tolerance/README.md

  - Filled with pony pictures as paintings
  - The best way to explore Equestria.
  - Compatible with Optifine and CTM textures
- - Used on the famous "Brohoof" minecraft servers
+ - Used on the famous Brohoof Minecraft server

 ## Credits